 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-Music majors also participate in solo and ensemble performances, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
+B.A. in Music students also participate in solo and ensemble performances, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
 Additionally, students have the opportunity to intern with the Los Angeles/Hollywood music industry, local schools, and churches.
-Music majors leave APU ready to apply advanced musical knowledge to a career in music.
+Graduates leave APU ready to apply advanced musical knowledge to a career in music or graduate study.